 Concrete has compressive strength, meaning that it can withstand its own weight within a structure.
 However, it lacks tensile strength.
-Therefore, as soon as everyday loads are added to that structure, such as vehicles in a car park or on a bridge, it struggles under the additional weight due to a lack in flexibility.
+Therefore, as soon as everyday loads are added to that structure, such as vehicles in a car park or on a bridge, it struggles under the additional weight due to a lack of flexibility.
 This leads to cracking and weakening of the structure.
 This is why steel reinforcing bars, or rebar, is embedded in the concrete.
 Rebar, however, only provides passive reinforcement, meaning it does not bear any load or force until the concrete has already cracked.
 This is where post-tensioning comes in to provide additional active reinforcement.